 Cedar pergola — $10,000 to $16,000

 Cedar delivers a warm, natural look that pairs beautifully with a paver patio.
-It costs a bit more than aluminum once you account for the structural sizing Florida requires, and it does need periodic sealing or staining to hold up to the sun and humidity.
+It costs a bit more than aluminum once you account for the structural sizing Florida requires, and it does need periodic sealing or staining (every 2–3 years in our climate) to hold up to the sun and humidity.
 For homeowners who want the timber aesthetic, it's worth it — just plan for the maintenance.

 A motorized louvered system like StruXure is a different category entirely.
 The aluminum louvers rotate to control sun and shade, and close to shed rain — so the space underneath works in full sun, light rain, and everything between.
-With integrated lighting, screens, and larger spans, premium louvered projects routinely run $20,000–$35,000 and up.
+A small 12'×14' StruXure starts around $20,000–$28,000.
+Add integrated LED lighting, retractable screens, heaters, larger spans (16'×20' and up), or multiple zoned bays, and premium louvered projects routinely run $35,000–$60,000+.
+We're an authorized StruXure installer for Northeast Florida.

 What Affects Pergola Pricing